 However, turf shoes do not have the traction of a cleat if you were to wear them on natural grass.
 Therefore, turf shoes are a worthy addition to your gear if you primarily or mostly play on artificial fields, but you still should not retire those cleats.

 Think normal cleats may be better for you?
 Check out our guide to the best lacrosse cleats or best women's lacrosse cleats.

 Choosing Your Cut: High, Mid, Low

 The cut applies to the height of the ankle at the top of the shoe.
 This is an important element to consider, especially for those players that commonly suffer from ankle injuries and ailments.

-The high-cut provides the most on-ankle support as it extends to just below the shin.
-This direct support is important if you fall within the group of athletes susceptible to ankle injuries.
+The high cut provides the most on-ankle support as it extends to just below the shin.
+This direct support is important if you are an athlete susceptible to ankle injuries.

 The mid-cut is the perfect medium between high and low, providing support to the ankle, albeit not as direct or strong, but without inhibiting the range of motion.